nahidmozahid/nahidmozahid/README.md

 ![Apache](https://img.shields.io/badge/Apache-FF7A00?style=flat&logo=apache&logoColor=white)

 ## 🌱 Current Learning
 I'm constantly exploring new tools and practices in the DevOps space.
-Currently, I'm diving deeper into **Kubernetes** and **cloud-native technologies** to further optimize infrastructure and deployment processes.
+Currently, I'm diving deeper into **Kubernetes** and **cloud-native technologies** to optimize infrastructure and deployment processes further.